-attempt.
-Entering play - Any dilemma with a long-term effect "enters play."
+Entering play - Any dilemma with a longterm effect "enters play."
 The dilemma may state that it is played on table or placed on a personnel, ship, facility, mission, or the spaceline; or it may be implied that it enters play as a marker for an ongoing effect.
 A dilemma that enters play may have a continuous effect or one that occurs at the start (or end) of each turn of the player encountering it or every turn of both players.
 Such a dilemma will be discarded when it is nullified, cured, expired, or otherwise destroyed.
 For example, when a dilemma is placed on a personnel, it will be discarded if the personnel is discarded for any reason.
-Examples of dilemmas that enter play are Borg Ship, Harvester Virus, Nitrium Metal Parasites, Rascals, Hyper-Aging, Lethean Telepathic Attack, and Interphasic Plasma Creatures.
-Discarding - A dilemma is discarded without effect if a required trigger or a target with specific features is not present, or if it is nullified.
+Examples of dilemmas that enter play are Borg Ship, Harvester Virus, Nitrium Metal Parasites, Rascals, Hyper-Aging, Lethean Telepathic Attack, and Interphasic Plasma target with specific features is not present, or if it is nullified.